 To know if the need you're responding to is part of a different module, look at the "breadcrumbs" above the need title on either the need-information page or the need-response page.

 In this example, you can see that the need titled "Collect recyclables for art project" is part of the "Earth Week" event, which is using the Advanced Events Module.
+The User Group option would not be available for this need.

 Want to see all the great things your user group has done?
 Check out your group's report, which shows total volunteer hours, impact value, number of members, and number of responses for the past six months.
 Included are charts showing hours by month, responses by month, responses by primary interest; and table showing the needs your group members have responded to, and the agencies that posted those needs.